History of stand-up comedy: Brazil

 The one-man-show genre, which is similar, but allows other approaches (enacting characters, songs and scenes) was introduced in Brazil by José Vasconcellos in the 60's.
 Taking a step closer to the North American format, Chico Anysio and Jô Soares maintained the format - specially in their live nation-wide talks shows, and generally, in the opening monologues - bringing to Brazil a genre more similar to what is currently known as Stand-up.

 Stand-up began to be interesting news in 2005 in São Paulo, when the first club was created, called Clube de Comédia Stand-Up: composed of Marcelo Mansfield, Rafinha Bastos, Oscar Filho, Marcela Leal and Márcio Ribeiro.
 In São Paulo the comedy club would present in Beverly Hills, the traditional comedy venue in Moema.
 Shortly afterwards it migrated to Mr. Blues and Bleeker Street, in Vila Madalena.
 In Rio de Janeiro, Comédia em Pé, (Comedy Standing Up): composed of Cláudio Torres Gonzaga, Fábio Porchat, Fernando Caruso and Paulo Carvalho, had its debue at the venue Rio Design Leblon.
 These were the first stand-up performances in the country.

 In 2006, the comic Jô Soares watched Clube de Comédia in São Paulo and invited the comic Diogo Portugal for an interview in his talk show.
 That was a definitive moment to call attention towards the genre.
 He mentioned many different shows that he was a part of and attracted the public attention and media coverage to the bars that held these presentations.
 In Curitiba, with this momentum, many other stand-up nights began opening up.
 In São Paulo, Danilo Gentili, that had just become a part of Clube da Comédia, invited Mário Ribeiro and gathered other young comics that were frequent spectators at the club, to create Comédia Ao Vivo (Live Comedy): composed of Dani Calabresa, Luiz França, Fábio Rabin.

-With the show CQC - Custe o Que Custar, on TV Bandeirantes, a nation-wide TV outlet, in 2008, the genre took gained its permanent spot on the national stage.
-With big names like Danilo Gentili, Rafinha Bastos and Oscar Filho, the curiosity grew exponentially.
+In 2008, the program Custe o Que Custar began airing on TV Bandeirantes.
+Featuring established names such as Danilo Gentili, Rafinha Bastos and Oscar Filho, the show contributed to popularization of the genre in Brazil.

 Following CQC's example many channels and TV shows on Brazil's national television invested in Stand-up comedy.
 After this many other groups gained recognition in the clubs and live performances around the two biggest cities of Brazil.